Melonnie13/BeMyReader/ReadMe.md

 ## Conclusion

-After a lifetime dedicated to volunteer and nonprofit service, I deeply enjoyed creating this project.
-I faced new challenges working with audio and technology like AWS.
-This is my first fullstack project using python and sqlalchemy and was incredibly rewarding to create.
+My biggest challenge with this project was keeping the audio blob stable through the Redux store and into the backend.
+That blob nearly engulfed me, but after a lifetime dedicated to volunteer and nonprofit service, I deeply enjoyed creating this project.
+I am still nowhere near finished and welcome input and advice for the further development.
+In the near future, I would like to add audio messaging and following features, as well as AWS storage services.